Chrismarsh/mesher/docs/source/configuration.rst

 The method controls how the various raster cells that make up the triangle are combined together to give.
 One of ``mode`` or ``mean`` (``average`` works too).
 The ``mean`` is the mean of all values, whereas ``mode`` takes the value that has the greatest number of cells.
 The ``mode`` is good for classified data, such as soil or vegetation type.

+Optionally, ``method`` may be a user-specified function that accepts a numpy array and returns one value.

 .. confval:: do_cell_resize